Just weeks in, Washington-area families confront the reality of this school year: Quarantines

 “I mean, there are bumps in the road at the start of anything, but this was also occurring all of last year,” said Crystal Young, a parent of a student in Loudoun County.
 Young’s 9-year-old daughter was forced to quarantine because she was exposed to the virus in school and had no academic work the first several days at home.
 “I feel like there should have been more preparation,” Young said.

 School systems expected some quarantines, but officials hoped that looser guidelines from the Centers for Disease Control and Prevention would make them less of a defining factor this school year.
 Over the summer, the CDC said that in school settings, if a student is properly masked and at least three feet from an infected classmate who was also masked, they are not considered a close contact and do not need to quarantine.
-Unmasked people, or those who are within three feet of someone with the virus, only need to quarantine if they were near that person for at least 15 minutes.
+Unmasked people, or those who are within three feet of someone with the virus, need to quarantine only if they were near that person for at least 15 minutes.

 D.C.
 Public Schools Chancellor Lewis D. Ferebee said over the summer that, given the looser health guidance, he did not expect whole classrooms to be quarantined, a regular occurrence last year.

-But already D.C. city officials say that, in addition to the sixth grade class at Johnson, other entire classrooms have been quarantined.
+But D.C. city officials say that, in addition to the sixth-grade class at Johnson, other entire classrooms have been quarantined.
 While students are waiting at home, they are participating in live, virtual learning, according to the school system.

 Students who are just one of a few people in their classroom in quarantine or isolation — which accounts for the bulk of those removed from the classroom — are doing asynchronous learning without teacher instruction.